TagnumElite/VectorBot/README.md

 ### Where is the main FAQ?
 In the [Wiki](https://github.com/TagnumElite/VectorBot/wiki)!
 ### This bot looks familiar?
-Thats because to understand discord.py I forked @Rapptz RoboDanny and built off on that.
+Thats because to understand discord.py I forked @Rapptz/RoboDanny and built off on that.
 ### I want to report a bug:heavy_exclamation_mark:
 Make an issue, same goes for suggestions!
 ### How did you learn to code? :coffee: